Read our handy guide on what not to miss in Angola's capital city.Read more...

 Angola’s climate varies according to latitude and altitude but the dominating influence is the cold Benguela Current which keeps temperatures bearable and rainfall down, at least on the coastal strip.
 In broad terms the country can be divided into four climatic zones: the north, where the rainfall is very heavy and the temperatures high; the central plateau, which is generally dry with average temperatures of 19°C, though much colder at night; the coastal plain which is cooler and dry; and finally the hot, dry Namibe Desert towards the south.

 Drive around Luanda looking for the once impressive, but now rather dilapidated, forts, churches and government buildings left over from Portuguese colonial rule.
-Head across the bay to the Ilha sand strip for a bite to eat with views of the city on one side and the Atlantic on the other, then party on the strip’s numerous sophisticated bars and clubs.
-On the downside, shopping is very limited, and culture vultures will miss the arts, but there’s enough to do in Luanda to keep most people occupied for three or four days, particularly if they want to spend a day relaxing on the beaches of the Ilha.
+Head across the bay to the Ilha sand strip for a bite to eat with views of the city on one side and the Atlantic on the other, then party in the strip’s numerous sophisticated bars and clubs.
+On the downside, shopping is limited (and expensive), but there’s enough to do in Luanda to keep most people occupied for three or four days, particularly if they want to spend a day relaxing on the beaches of the Ilha.
 Luanda is also a great base for discovering the rest of the country.

 Safari-style game view trips to the Kissama National Park are popular with tourists and expatriate residents of Luanda alike.
-Kissama is about three hours’ drive south and it is possible to visit the park and return to the capital the same day, though an overnight stay in the park or one of the nearby lodges on the Kwanza River is recommended.
+Kissama is less than 2 hours’ drive south (with no traffic) and it is possible to visit the park and return to the capital the same day, though an overnight stay in the park or one of the nearby lodges on the Kwanza River is recommended.

 Lobito and Benguela

 Lobito and Benguela are pretty and relaxed towns some 550km or so south of Luanda.
 Both have fine beaches.
-The road is now very good and it is possible to drive from Luanda in about five or six hours provided you do not get caught up in the horrendous traffic or get lost in Luanda’s suburbs – expect to do both.
-Whilst it is possible to do the journey in one day you could avoid this by staying in comfortable lodges on the Kwanza or Longa rivers.
-All of these lodges serve tasty home-cooked food, usually based around fresh fish and seafood.
-There is also a handful of reasonable hotels and restaurants at the halfway point in Sumbe.
+The road from Luanda has sadly deteriorated south of Sumbe so it is recommended you fly down to Benguela, or face a drive of 10 hours.
+While it is possible to do the journey in one day you could avoid this by staying in comfortable lodges on the Kwanza River, in Porto Amboim or in Sumbe.
+All of these locations offer tasty home-cooked food, usually based around fresh fish and seafood.

 If you are a beach-lover, Luanda, Benguela, Lobito, Sumbe and Porto Amboim all have beaches that are easily accessible.
 Pack your board and long shorts for a weekend of surfng at Cabo Ledo.
 There are also loads of deserted beaches just waiting to be discovered – but only for those with a 4x4 and a sense of adventure.